cylc/cylc-admin/docs/proposal-new-output-syntax.md

 with suicide triggers.
 Any remaining unsatisfied waiting tasks would stall the workflow.

-This proposal introduces the concept of **task completion** with **required** and **optional** outputs, as a way to convey the intended path of execution to the Cylc 8 spawn-on-demand scheduler. *A task must complete all required outputs in order to be considered complete.* Otherwise it will be retained in the `n=0` task pool as incomplete, which will be flagged as error and (like partially satisfied prerequisites) will stall the scheduler if it has nothing else to do.
+This proposal introduces the concepts of **task completion**, and **required** and **optional** outputs, as a way to convey the intended path of execution to the Cylc 8 scheduler. *Tasks that finish without completing all required outputs will be retained in the `n=0` task pool as incomplete tasks*, which can be flagged as error and (like partially satisfied prerequisites) will stall the scheduler if it has nothing else to do.
 Optional outputs do not contribute to task completion.
+Incomplete tasks will often be failed tasks that were required to succeed, otherwise they indicate that the task did not do what the graph expected despite reporting success.

 *Note: required and optional triggers were considered and rejected as another way of potentially handling this problem - see cylc-admin#128*